-Commissioner McNutt.
+Commissioner McNurr.
 It must, of necessity, go to those people.
 I recognize, and I think the Senator recognizes the fact that they have come a long way since the days of Spanish rule, but every effort is being made to help the small holder.
 He can be protected by laws out there.
 I see proper movement in that direction in the Philippines.
 Senator CONNALLY.
 Have you any information as to the percentage of land devoted to sugar owned by the big companies as against the small private owners?

-Commissioner McNurr.
+Commissioner McNUTT.
 No, I cannot answer that.
-I can get the

-information for the Senator.
+I can get the information for the Senator.

-Senator Walsh.
-I think the figures that were presented yester-lay indicated that Filipinos had about 60 percent of the investment in sugar.
+Senator WALSH.
+I think the figures that were presented yester lay indicated that Filipinos had about 60 percent of the investment in sugar.

-Mr. Martin.
+Mr. MARTIN.
 Forty-five percent.

-Senator Walsh.
+Senator WALSH.
 And the Americans?

-Mr. Martin.
+Mr. MARTIN.
 Thirty percent.

-Senator Walsh.
+Senator WALSH.
 And the Spanish?

-Mr. Martin.
+Mr. MARTIN.
 Twenty-five percent.
-Commissioner McNutt.
-I should li

-Commissioner McNurr.
-I should like to point out one other fact, and that is that the absolute quotas here are really absolute only as to sugar and as to cordage, and it is really a quota on a preference.
+Commissioner McNUTT.
+I should like to point out one other fact, and that is that the absolute quotas here are really absolute only as to super and as to correlate and it is really a protection of the superto sugar and as to cordage, and it is really a quota on a preference.